winitzki/lamonte-jexer-wikis/limitations.md

 Some arbitrary design decisions had to be made when either the obviously expected behavior did not happen or when a specification was ambiguous.
 This section describes such issues.

+- Sixel output on the bottom row (usually the status line) will cause xterm to scroll the window.
+This affects double / full-width characters (such as CJK) and images.

 - See jexer.tterminal.ECMA48 for more specifics of terminal emulation limitations.

 - TTerminalWindow uses cmd.exe on Windows.
 Output will not be seen until enter is pressed, due to cmd.exe's use of line-oriented input (see the ENABLE_LINE_INPUT flag for GetConsoleMode() and SetConsoleMode()).